Ganesha2282882/blang/README.md

 # Installing
 ## For Linux/macOS
 ### Linux
 You can install it using `lpkg`.
-If `lpkg` doesn't work, use the macOS instructions.
+If `lpkg` doesn't work, run the Makefile.
 #### Install `lpkg`
 ```bash
 $ curl -Ls https://git.io/JGebe | sudo bash